 Steps 7 - 8: Sieve in the icing sugar, beating until combined.

 Step 9: Whip the cold cream for several minutes, using an electric mixer or stand mixer, until it forms soft peaks.

-Step 10: Gently fold the whipped cream into the chocolate mix until smooth (i.e. white streaks have disappeared).
+Step 10: Gently fold the whipped cream into the cheesecake mix until smooth (i.e. white streaks have disappeared).

 Step 11: Spread the filling evenly over the chilled base, smoothing gently, then cover with cling film and refrigerate for at least 3hrs or overnight.